 I explain that all floorless shelters will be the same temperature as the ground, effectively eliminating any warmth advantage in cooler weather.

-Shelter Weight is the Least Important Consideration
+Shelter Weight is One Variable

 Here are some examples of environmental conditions you should consider when selecting a new UL shelter, and some suggestions about ultralight tent and shelter types that satisfy those needs: